This post was sponsored by Broker’s Gin and contains affiliate links. See my disclosure policy here.

 Tasting Notes

-“To be completely honest, the taste of this drink reminds me a bit too much of rubbing alcohol, and I actually think I prefer the original Negroni to this even though I can’t take the bitterness of that one either.
-After a year of tastings, I’m just not a fan of these yet.”
+Kendall’s Take: “To be completely honest, the taste of this drink reminds me a bit too much of rubbing alcohol, and I actually think I prefer the original Negroni to this even though I can’t take the bitterness of that one either.
+Even after a few years of tastings, I’m just not a fan of any cocktail as bitter as the White Negroni yet.”

 Recipe